Spark Broadband Review

 How to get the best price on Spark broadband plan:

-- New Customers: Plans with Spark are cheapest when you sign up for open-term and have a low/moderate bandwidth usage; that way, you can get the most out of Spark’s flexible pricing structure.
+- New Customers: Plans with Spark are cheapest when you sign up for open-term and take advantage of the additional benefits, like a subscription to Netflix.

-- Renewing: If you're happy with Spark and would like to continue, the best approach is to compare the pricing when your contract comes up for renewal.
-If Spark offers a better deal than the renew rate, contact their support team and ask for them to apply it to your account.
+- Renewing: If you're happy with Spark and would like to continue, the best approach is to monitor their prices every now and then.
+If Spark offers a better deal than the one you're on, contact their support team and ask if they can apply it to your account.

 Our review: